TheNetAdmin/NVLeak/docs/reproduce/ReverseEngineering.md

 ### Build LENS

-Build the LENS following the above commands, the only difference is that instead of `NVLeak/nvleak`, this time navigate to `NVLeak/lens` to build results.
+Build the LENS following the above commands, the only difference is that instead of going to `NVLeak/nvleak` dir, this time navigate to `NVLeak/lens` folder to build results.

-## Figure 2: Pointer chasing latencies and amplification factors
+## Figure 2: Reverse Engineering Results with LENS

 To reproduce Figure 2, please run LENS experiments, instead of running NVLeak.